Pain Under Right Rib Cage: 12 Causes & Treatment

 Pulmonary embolisms are most common in people who have had a recent thrombosis, who have undergone recent surgery, or who are bedridden or chronically sedentary.

-What to do: A pulmonary embolism is a medical emergency that requires immediate interventions in a hospital setting.
+How to treat: A pulmonary embolism is a medical emergency that requires immediate interventions in a hospital setting.
 Anticoagulant medication such as heparin, is usually administered to help dissolve the clot and restore blood flow.
 In addition, the patient may also need to take analgesics to relieve chest pain.

 Which doctor to consult